-Addressing the concerns around bacteria when Raw Dog Food
+Addressing the Concerns around Bacteria when feeding Raw Dog Food

-There are many people who have concerns that raw feeding is an unhygienic practise that will introduce harmful bacteria to both them and their dogs.
+There are many people who have concerns that raw feeding with raw dog food products is an unhygienic practise that will introduce harmful bacteria to both them and their dogs.
 While it is no secret that there are potentially harmful bacteria in any meat used for a raw food diet, the risks are negligible as long as you buy from a reputable DEFRA approved supplier and effective storage and hygiene procedures are followed.
-Good and bad bacteria are found in not only raw meat but pretty much all raw ingredients that we use in food preparation.
+Good and bad bacteria are found in not only raw meat but pretty much all raw dog food ingredients that we use in food preparation.

 The meaning of the word “bacteria”